Skip to Main Content

 A numbered list of references must be provided at the end of the paper:

-The list should be arranged in the order of citation in the text of the publication, assignment or essay, not in alphabetical order.
+The list should be arranged in the citation order in the text of the publication, assignment, or essay, not in alphabetical order.

 List only one reference per reference number.